 2. 5 Steps to Clean Sanitize Classroom Laptops

 Firefly Computers’ repair experts recommend first powering off the device and removing accessories or plug-ins.
 Then clean the screen with an LCD-safe solution applied to a microfiber cloth.
 Use 70% isopropyl alcohol applied to a soft cotton rag to wipe down the keyboard and external chassis.
 Lastly, wait for the alcohol solution to evaporate before turning the laptop back on.
 Check out this helpful article for step-by-step instructions.

-Take care of yourself.
+Take care of yourself and put together a back to school safety plan.
 Keep washing those hands and sanitizing those devices, and let us know if we can help keep the germs at bay in your school or classroom.

 We're here to help!
 Contact us today to schedule a live product demo or to get answers to any product questions you may have.